fvhde/fvhde.github.io/about.md

 ---

 My name is **Alessandro Grisa**, alias **0-Phat**.
-As my blog description says, I'm a Infosec enthusiast, who's working as Red Teamer for two years.
-I am probably not the most experienced hat, but I'm trying to learn something new everyday.
+As my blog description says, I'm a Infosec enthusiast, who works as Red Teamer for a few years, but with the unhealthy passion of electronics and hardware hacking.
-This blog has been created to share my, hopefully interesting, posts and research.

-I will upload any code or project that I will share on my [Github page](https://github.com/zer0phat), in order to be available to anyone.

 Feel free to contact me using one of the following vectors: